Devtory-GbR/flutter-template/README.md

 ### Environment<!-- omit in toc -->

+📦 Packages:

+- flutter_dotenv (https://pub.dev/packages/flutter_dotenv)

 You can run the app in different environment - dev, staging or prod.
 During the startup you can then load specific global params over an .env-File e.g. HTTP Url.

-**Used Packages**:

-- flutter_dotenv (https://pub.dev/packages/flutter_dotenv)

 The specific environment is read during the starup from the startup param in the _main.dart_.
 And then during the bootstrap of the app the _.env_ File in the root-Folder is loaded.